Start-Up Blog Post 1 - For aspiring entrepreneurs...

 I sent the manuscript out to publishers for consideration.
 The book was picked up by a publisher and has begun earning royalties.
 A sequel, as well as another differently-themed children’s book, are both currently in the works.
 That’s the core of my business that I want to establish and expand.
 Getting into the children’s book industry is a complicated process, and outside the scope of this general business blog post.
 But feel free to reach out to me if you have more detailed questions about that process, and I am always happy to advise.

 It's common for business ideas to develop organically like this.
-There’s a lot of definitions of what makes a business, but they all center around this fact: A business involves finding: (1) something you’re good at; (2) that you enjoy doing; (3) that people are willing to pay you money for.
+There’s a lot of definitions of entrepreneurship and what makes a business, but they all center around this fact: Starting a business involves finding: (1) something you’re good at; (2) that you enjoy doing; (3) that people are willing to pay you money for.
 Here, I have an initial product (Rosie and Lucy Make a Splash!).
 I’ve identified a business model with revenue streams: royalties from online and in-person book sales.
 And I’ve got an initial “proof of concept” with initial sales of my first book.